sputnikOS/cyber-citizen/README.md

-    Name: Scripts
+    Name: Open-Source Society Scripts
-    Description: A collection of open-source scripts of useful tasks that are meant to be run from the command line. version 1.0.0-alpha (Laika)
+    version 1.0.0-alpha (Laika)
+    Description: An always expanding collection of scripts for education and automation built with the goal of building
     License: GPLv3
+    everything yourself.
+    NOTE: SOME SCRIPTS DO NOT WORK AND ARE MEANT TO BE USED AS REFERENCES AND AS A TEMPLATE
     github: https://www.github.com/sputnikOS